 Can I calculate the financial gains even in the case of self-consumption?

-To calculate gains and turnover – for the energy sold and injected in the grid for example – it is important to choose software that can integrate different prices per period and key contract parameters and uniformizes the values automatically.
-Turnovers can then be used as a reliable way to do benchmarking between the different sites and countries.
+In order to calculate profits and turnover – for example, for energy sold and fed into the grid – it is important to choose software that can integrate different prices per period and key contract parameters, and automatically standardise the values.
+Turnover can then be used as a reliable basis for benchmarking between different sites and countries.

 |6||Flexibility & personalisation|